 - Cumulative Undergraduate (Consisting of Freshman, Sophomore, Junior, Senior and Post Baccalaureate courses)

-- Overall (Freshman, Sophomore, Junior, Senior, Post Baccalaureate and Graduate courses)
+- Overall (Freshman, Sophomore, Junior, Senior, Post Baccalaureate, Graduate, and Professional courses)

 Science GPAs will include courses with the following course subjects: Animal Science, Biochemistry, Biology, Inorganic Chemistry, Microbiology, Organic Chemistry, Other Life Science, Other Science, Physics.